The Blue Mountains became my home after we moved to Blackheath in July 2017.

 Below are the experiences at Scenic World, and I would probably recommend doing all of them if you’re not scared of heights like me.

 The Scenic Railway

 The world’s steepest railway, the carriage descends to the valley floor at a nearly vertical angle, but this is a ride worth taking.
 Words cannot describe the beauty of this World Heritage Listed area and this is a great way to get down and take a look without hiking.
 Highly recommended.

 The Scenic Skyway

-I remember the last time I went on this I was 17 years old.
-30 years ago (Wow where did that time go?)
+I remember the last time I went to this I was 17 years old.
+33 years ago (Wow where did that time go?)
 It was then that I discovered I have a fear of heights.
-I don’t remember it being a particularly fun experience for me, but the stunning views were not lost on me.
+I don’t remember it being a particularly fun experience for me, but the stunning views were not entirely lost on me.
 Neither was the perspective it afforded me to the size and vastness of the valleys and mountains.

 Suspended 270 metres above the valley floor is quite an experience, and dare I tell you it has a glass floor.
 All I have to say is have fun, but I will not be able to tell you about the current experience because I will not be trying it.

 So for anyone that doesn’t have a fear of heights, this would be an incredible experience.